Sherry Lynn Felix

 - Geology lab and Geography.

-- Designing own curricula, create exams, reports and exams.
+- Designing own curricula, creating exams and reports.

 - Make grade charts.